Jerung-class gunboat

-The Jerung-class is a class of gunboats in service with the Royal Malaysian Navy.
+The Jerung class is a class of gunboats in service with the Royal Malaysian Navy.
 This class is based on the same design as the Intrépida-class fast attack craft in service with Argentine Navy, the Lurssen FPB/TNC-45 fast attack craft and are built locally by Malaysia-Germany joint venture, Hong Leong-Lurssen Shipyards.
-The Jerong class is equipped only with Bofors 57 mm gun and Bofors 40 mm gun for close-in combat and fire support, unlike other fast attack crafts in Malaysian service which are armed with anti-ship missiles.
+The Jerung class is equipped only with Bofors 57 mm gun and Bofors 40 mm gun for close-in combat and fire support, unlike other fast attack crafts in Malaysian service which are armed with anti-ship missiles.
 Peacetime duties include patrol of the exclusive economic zone, interception of illegal immigrants and anti-piracy operations.
 They are too small and under-armed for use in conventional warfare or in open waters.
-In late 2020 Royal Malaysian Navy confirmed that this class of ship will be upgrade to lengthening service period of older ships.
+In late 2020, Royal Malaysian Navy confirmed that this class of ship will be upgraded to lengthen the service period of older ships.